amitkdhiman9/Multiple-Linear-Regression/README.md

 # Multiple Linear Regression
 **Multiple Linear Regression** is a modeling technique that uses two or more variables to predict a continuous variable.
 The variable that is being predicted is called the dependent variable, while the variables that are used to predict is called the independent variables.
-These independent variables can be continuous as well as categorical.
+These independent variables can be continuous as well as categorical. <br>
-Why is it called **"Multiple" Linear Regression?** Because it considers "2 or more" independent variables to predict the dependent variable.
+Why is it called **"Multiple" Linear Regression?** Because it considers "2 or more" independent variables to predict the dependent variable. <br>
 Why is it called **Multiple "Linear" Regression?** Because the dependent and the independent variables have a "linear" relationship between them.
-If one increases by certain units, the other either increases or decreases by certain units depending on whether they have a positive linear relationship between them or a negative linear relationship between them.
+If one increases by certain units, the other either increases or decreases by certain units depending on whether they have a positive linear relationship between them or a negative linear relationship between them. <br>
-Why is it called **Multiple Linear "Regression"?** Because the dependent variable is a continuous variable.
+Why is it called **Multiple Linear "Regression"?** Because the dependent variable is a continuous variable. <br>

 I will be working on a Sales and Market Campaigning Dataset.
 This dataset will tell us a company's marketing spend on different typesof marketing.
 Namely TV, Radio and Social Media.
 This dataset also includes the Sales number taken over a period period of time.